This month, we all celebrate the wonderful moms in our life. So our writers thought it was a great time to explore themes of motherhood in horror.

 We Need to Talk About Kevin was adapted from the 2003 novel of the same name.
 Its storyline was heavily inspired by the tragic events at Columbine High School in 1999, when two teens went on a shooting spree, killing 13 people and wounding more than 20 others before committing suicide.
 At the time, it was the worst high school shooting in U.S. history that left a nation shocked, horrified, and desperate for answers.

-When a school shooting happens, we assume the child murderer had bad parents, that they were failed in some unforgivable way.
+When a school shooting happens, we assume the child murderer had bad parents, that they failed in some unforgivable way.
 We need someone to blame – and that someone is, without fail, the mother.
 We Need to Talk About Kevin approaches this sensitive issue from a new perspective, showing us the horror from the lens of the mother the world is quick to condemn.

 There are no easy answers in this film, and certainly no happy endings.
 It’s bleak, nihilistic, and heartbreaking.
 It’s also absolutely brilliant.